ryan-mcclue/musings/notes.md

 Autonomous vehicles
 IC lead times growing, MCU even more so

+plugins just be .so files that are loaded with dlsym()

 many 'new tech' in web are just sensationalised titles that are different graphical displays of the same idea, e.g. homescreen social media...
 (e.g. css and js frameworks)